Wondering how to make galaxy slime?

 One of the ultimate slime recipes that every person should make at least once (at least I think so) is galaxy slime.
 Galaxy slime is so cool because it includes so many swirling colors, glitter, sparkles, and stretchy fun.

 You can’t make galaxy slime from just any slime recipe.
-The best galaxy slime recipe requires a specific galaxy slime recipe that produces a slime with the exact appearance of NASA photos from space.
+This creative galaxy slime recipe requires a specific galaxy slime recipe that produces a slime with the exact appearance of NASA photos from space.

 It’s so much fun to hold a literal galaxy in your hands!
 This NASA slime is too much fun!

-My kids LOVE this NASA slime recipe, and today, we’re sharing it with you!
+My kids LOVE this galactic slime, and today, we’re sharing it with you!

-Read on to find out how to make your very own galaxy slime!
+Read on to find out how to make your very own recipe for galaxy slime!

 Check out the full list of summer slime recipes!